Adastram1/tray_manager/README.md

 my_menu.update()
 ```
 > [!NOTE]
-> It is triggered automatically every time you edit, add or remove an item from the menu.
+> The `.update()` function is triggered automatically every time you edit, add or remove an item from the menu.

 ## Customize the TrayManager object
 You can customize your TrayManager object in different ways such as :